-While the SEHD's standards and rubrics are organized in the traditional dossier categories of teaching, research and service, the faculty in a School of Education and Human Development like ours, often work at the intersections of these areas.
+While the SEHD's standards and rubrics are organized in the traditional dossier categories of teaching, scholarly/creative work and leadership and service, the faculty in a School of Education and Human Development like ours, often work at the intersections of these areas.
 These intersections between teaching and scholarship, or between service and teaching, are critical given our mission to partner with local schools and communities in the preparation of new teachers and clinicians, as well as the promotion of school improvement and positive student outcomes in the Denver community and beyond.